Hemothorax: Horses

 In horses, hemothorax is uncommon and usually traumatic.
 It may occur along with pneumothorax.
 It is mainly diagnosed by ultrasound.
 Treatment involves supportive care, correction of the underlying cause, and occasionally drainage.
 The prognosis is variable.

 Hemothorax is usually caused by trauma to the thorax.
 It can result from any injury that involves the pleural, intercostal, intervertebral, cardiac, or thoracic wall muscle.
 It can rarely be caused by diaphragmatic rupture that results in abdominal herniation.
-Hemothorax can be caused be cancers involving the thoracic, pulmonary, and mediastinal wall.
+Hemothorax can be caused by cancers involving the thoracic, pulmonary, and mediastinal wall.
 The most common cancer resulting in hemothorax is a hemangiosarcoma.

 Clinical signs and symptoms may be variable and cause-dependant.
 They may include rapid breathing, pain, and shallow breathing in cases with a rib fracture.
 In the case of extensive bleeding, signs of hypovolemia may occur, and rapid death may result within hours.
 In less acute cases with slower bleeding, anemia and hypoproteinemia may gradually develop.

 Ultrasound can detect blood in the pleural cavity.
 Blood in the thorax is shown by a uniform area without flocculation.
 Pleural effusions without blood are usually hypoechoic.
 Echogenicity is indicated by cellular debris and/or fibrin.
 Bloody pleural effusions are shows by a swirling, hyperechoic pattern.
 When a stethoscope is used (auscultation), the heartbeat sounds are faint.
 When percussion is performed, it produces a dull area.
 However, especially in traumatic cases, percussion may be painful.
 Although nonspecific, physical examinations may show reduced lung sounds and muffled, widespread heart sounds.
 Similar signs and symptoms may occur when other fluids are in the pleural cavity.

 Treatment includes correction of the underlying cause.
 Drainage is not always required, but can be performed in case of infection or fluid levels resulting in respiratory compromise.
 However, drainage in contraindicated in cases caused by clotting disorders.
 Additionally, broad spectrum antibiotics can be given in the case of open trauma or pulmonary rupture.
 Supportive care may be required.
 It may include intranasal oxygen, painkillers, blood transfusions, and fluids.
 In order to avoid fluid overload, fluids are given slowly.

 The prognosis significantly depends on the underlying cause of the hemothorax.
 In cases caused by uncomplicated thoracic trauma, the prognosis may be good, but the prognosis is worse in cases that are complicated by pleuritis.
 Cases caused by cancer or clotting disorders have a poor prognosis, as do cases with massive bleeding due to injury to the heart or very large blood vessels.